 Gut microbiota are now recognized as integral components contributing to the health and fitness of animals.
 Within a single host, hundreds (or thousands) of different microbial species form tight symbiotic communities influenced by many factors, including host diet.
 These communities often metabolize compounds that their host species cannot, and likely supply essential compounds needed for homeostasis and reproduction, particularly for organisms that experience seasonal or persistent protein limitation.
 To date, the role the gut microbiome plays in the protein metabolism of its hosts has not been systematically explored, even in humans.
-This project will combine inter- and intramolecular amino acid stable isotope analysis with next generation genetic sequencing to (1) identify, then potentially quantify, the degree to which the gut microbiome contributes to protein budgets and tissue building of its hosts, and (2) characterize which microbial taxa are most closely associated with digestive metabolisms in the gut, particularly carbohydrate and lipids, in which amino acids are used subsequently by the host to synthesize tissues.
+This project will combine inter- and intramolecular amino acid stable isotope analysis with next generation genetic sequencing to (1) identify, then potentially quantify, the degree to which the gut microbiome contributes to protein budgets and tissue building of its hosts, and (2) characterize which microbial taxa are most closely associated with the transformation of carbohydrates and lipids into amino acids that are used by the host to synthesize tissues.
 These topics will be addressed through a series of controlled feeding experiments on deer mice where the proportion and isotopic compositions of dietary macromolecules and individual compounds will be systematically varied simultaneously while measuring gut mircobiome composition and their amino acid isotope composition.

 This project lies at the interface of animal and microbial ecology and physiology: two active disciplines that will achieve new insights from greater intellectual exchange.
 Animal ecologists and eco-physiologists are discovering the many potential roles that microorganisms play, but need new methods to learn how important microbes actually are contributing to the overall health and fitness of their study subjects.
 Microbial ecologists have quickly amassed data that describes the composition and dynamic nature of gut microbiomes, but insight into their functional roles are limited, especially for non-human organisms.
 This project will explore an under-studied, but likely ubiquitous phenomenon in wild animals: the fate of amino acids synthesized by symbiotic gut microbiota in the protein metabolism and homeostasis of their eukaryotic hosts.
 The team will accomplish this by uniquely combining two cutting-edge technologies to trace the origin of amino acids used to build and maintain host tissues.